sleeyax/gotcha/README.md

 }
 ```
 #### Configuration options
-When you require further customization of the request, you can so by specifying configuration `Options`:
+When you require further customization of the request, you can do by specifying configuration `Options`:
 ```go
 package main